- Wire cutters

-- Use the supplied 2mm hex key to slightly loosen the top left socket head cap screw on the fiber extruder.
+- Use the provided 2mm hex key to slightly loosen the top left socket head cap screw on the fiber extruder.

 Note: Do not unscrew the screw all the way.
 It should require no more than one full turn to loosen.

-- Withdraw the fiber Bowden tube and metal insert from the extruder.
+- Remove the fiber Bowden tube and metal insert from the extruder.

 - Carefully remove the old fiber Bowden tube assembly and unthread it from the energy chain in the direction of the print head.

 Note: The energy chain is the segmented black chain that holds the tubes that run between the extruders and the print head.
 If the Bowden tube appears to be stuck, try wiggling it around, slightly changing the position of the print head, or using a pair of pliers to gently help push the Bowden tube through.
 You should not need to use more than minimal force to remove the tube.

 Install the Fiber Bowden Tube

 - Carefully thread the fiber Bowden tube from the print head, through the energy chain, to the extruder.
 Make sure that the fiber tube is run along the inside path (nearer the center of the printer), and that it does not wrap around or tangle with the plastic Bowden tube.